satellite-image-deep-learning/techniques/README.md

 * [geoparquet](https://github.com/opengeospatial/geoparquet) -> Specification for storing geospatial vector data (point, line, polygon) in Parquet
 * [TFRecord reader for PyTorch](https://github.com/vahidk/tfrecord)

-## Image processing, handling, manipulation & dataset creation
+## Image processing, handling, manipulation
 * [Pillow is the Python Imaging Library](https://pillow.readthedocs.io/en/stable/) -> this will be your go-to package for image manipulation in python
 * [opencv-python](https://github.com/opencv/opencv-python) is pre-built CPU-only OpenCV packages for Python
 * [kornia](https://github.com/kornia/kornia) is a differentiable computer vision library for PyTorch, like openCV but on the GPU.
 Perform image transformations, epipolar geometry, depth estimation, and low-level image processing such as filtering and edge detection that operate directly on tensors.